wp-plugins/responsive-tabs/readme.txt

 = Rate and review =
 We love to hear from our users, please take the time to rate this plugin and tell us what you think about it!

-= Free vs PRO version? =
+= No limitation for the Free version =
 The free version of the Responsive Tabs plugin is **not limited** and does not contain any ad.

 The [PRO version](http://wpdarko.com/responsive-tabs-pro/) gives you access to new features such as new styling settings and **icons** (from font-awesome).

 = Author =
 [WP Darko](http://wpdarko.com/) is one more great place to find exclusive WordPress themes & plugins.